 Hotels in Kemi

 As there are no ‘normal’ luxury hotels in Kemi, you might want to go experience a luxury SnowHotel.
 Does it sound like right up your alley?
-See how much a room costs on Booking.com, on HotelsCombined, and what others say on TripAdvisor.
+See how much a room costs on Booking.com or on HotelsCombined.

 Mid-range: Cumulus Kemi Hotel